paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-016-regional-rail-reorganization.md

 ### Statutory Notes

 #### References in Text
 Section 77 of the Bankruptcy Act, referred to in subsec. (b)(1), was classified to section 205 of former Title 11, Bankruptcy.
 The Bankruptcy Act (act July 1, 1898, ch.
 541, 30 Stat.
-544, as amended) was repealed effective Oct.
+544) was repealed effective Oct.
 1, 1979, by Pub.
 L. 95–598, §§ 401(a), 402(a), Nov.
 6, 1978, 92 Stat.
 2682, section 101 of which enacted revised Title 11.
 For current provisions relating to railroad reorganization, see subchapter IV (§ 1161 et seq.) of chapter 11 of Title 11.

 Section 605 of the Federal Courts Improvement Act of 1996, referred to in subsec. (b)(2)(F), is section 605 of Pub.
 L. 104–317, title VI, Oct.
 19, 1996, 110 Stat.
 3858, which amended this section and sections 743, 745, 1104, and 1105 of this title and enacted provisions set out as notes under this section.